 Nevada Is Ideal for Networking

-Another major benefit of owning a business in Nevada is the networking opportunities.
-Once upon a time, telling your friends that you worked out of Nevada would have resulted in blank stares as people tried to work out whether you were joking or not.
-But today, many of the smartest entrepreneurs in the country have cottoned on to the fact that the state is great for business.
+Another significant benefit of owning a business in Nevada is the networking opportunities.
+Once upon a time, telling your friends that you worked out of Nevada would have resulted in blank stares as people tried to determine whether you were joking.
+But today, many of the most innovative entrepreneurs in the country have cottoned on to the fact that the state is excellent for business.
+The population of Las Vegas has increased by over 30% since 2000.
+More than 3 million people now call the state of Nevada home.
 The result is that more people than ever live and work in the area, making it a perfect place for networking with other business professionals.

 Nevada Now Has Two Major League Sports Teams

-With the Las Vegas Golden Knights (major league NHL team) already in town, and the Oakland Raiders on their way, Las Vegas Nevada continues to build an economy not dependent on the casinos.
-You can bet that businesses will continue to move to Nevada.
+With the Las Vegas Golden Knights and the Oakland Raiders fully established, Las Vegas, Nevada, continues to build an economy not dependent on casinos.
+So you can bet that businesses will continue to move to Nevada.